 - ART 3302 Idea Lab (3 credit hours)

-We encourage students to take ART 3102 Typography II and ART 3302 Idea Lab simultaneously upon being admitted to the graphic design program.
+We encourage students to take ARH 2230 History of Graphic Design, ART 3102 Typography II and ART 3302 Idea Lab the semester after upon being admitted to the graphic design program.

 - ART 3202 Interaction Design I (3 credit hours)